Causes Of IBS: 9 Interesting Theories.

 Researchers not only found inflammatory cells (like lymphocytes and mast cells) but also found pro-inflammatory mediator proteins (cytokines.)

-This may suggest that IBS is caused by an organic cause and it is an actual disease.
+This may suggest that an organic cause causes IBS and is an actual disease.

 4- a previous attack of gastroenteritis (post-infectious IBS)